 3.3 Transmission Owners’ Right to Participation in Studies, Committees and Meetings:

-3.3.1 In the event that an Interconnection Customer proposes to interconnect a Large Generating Facility with the PTO’s facilities, or the PTO is an owner of an affected system, the PTO shall have the right to participate in any Interconnection Study or any other study conducted in connection with such request for Interconnection Service.
+3.3.1 In the event that an Interconnection Customer proposes to interconnect a Generating Facility with the PTO’s facilities, or the PTO is an owner of an affected system, the PTO shall have the right to participate in any Interconnection Study or any other study conducted in connection with such request for Interconnection Service.
 "Participate" in this Section 3.3.1 means physically perform any study or portion thereof in connection with an Interconnection Request, under the direction and oversight of, and approval by, the CAISO pursuant to Section 3.4 of this Agreement; provide or receive input, data or other information regarding any study or portion thereof consistent with Section 3.4 of this Agreement; and, when any study or portion thereof in connection with an Interconnection Request is physically performed by an entity other than the PTO, perform activities necessary to adequately review or validate, as appropriate, any results of the study or portions thereof and provide recommendations.

-3.3.2 In the event that an Interconnection Customer proposes to interconnect a Large Generating Facility with the PTO’s facilities, or the PTO is an owner of an affected system, the PTO shall have the right to participate in all meetings expressly established pursuant to the CAISO LGIP.
+3.3.2 In the event that an Interconnection Customer proposes to interconnect a Generating Facility with the PTO’s facilities, or the PTO is an owner of an affected system, the PTO shall have the right to participate in all meetings expressly established pursuant to the CAISO GIP.
 As appropriate, the PTO may participate in all other material or substantive communications in connection with an Interconnection Request.

 3.4 Interconnection Study Responsibility Allocation: In complying with its responsibility for conducting or causing to be performed Interconnection Studies, the CAISO will assign responsibility for performance of portions of the Interconnection Studies to the PTO, under the direction and oversight of, and approval by, the CAISO, as set forth in Attachment A, except as specifically qualified as follows: